 Gum recession can seem like it happens overnight because many people do not notice it until the signs and symptoms are evident.
 Gum recession happens gradually, though.
 It should not be ignored during any of its stages, including when it first starts.
 Why?
-A well-trained periodontist can help a patient reverse gum recession!
+A well-trained periodontist can help a patient reverse gum recession in Bloomfield Hills, MI!

-To recognize gum recession, you should learn what it is, what causes it, and how an advanced periodontist can treat the condition.
+To recognize gum recession, patients should learn what it is, what causes it, and how an advanced periodontist can treat the condition.

-The gums play an important role in your mouth.
+The gums play an important role in peoples’ mouths.
 They protect the teeth and bone by creating a special barrier.
-Without gums, your whole tooth, including the root, would be exposed to moisture, bacteria, and air.
-So would the bone in your jaw, as well as some of your oral nerves.
+Without gums, the whole tooth, including the root, would be exposed to moisture, bacteria, and air.
+So would the bone in the jaw, as well as some oral nerves.

 Gum recession occurs when the gums start to pull back from their protective position.
-Some of the reasons that cause gum recession include:
+Some causes of gum recession include:

-Heredity: Genetics sometimes can be a reason for gum recession.
-If your mother, father, or siblings have or had gum recession, you may be a candidate for it as well.
+Genetics sometimes can be a reason for gum recession.
+If a patients’ mother, father, or siblings have or had gum recession, they may be a candidate for it as well.
 In the field of periodontics, this can be referred to as “thin bone” or “thin gum.”

-When you have gum recession, you will usually have several indications that your gums are not in proper placement.
+When a patient has gum recession, they will usually have several indications that their gums are not in proper placement.

-- You have become more sensitive to hot, cold, and even sweets.
-For example, when you drink hot coffee, your teeth may hurt.
+Teeth have become more sensitive to hot, cold, and even sweets.
+For example, when drinking

-- You may feel that your smile looks uneven in pictures.
+Patients may feel that their smile looks uneven in pictures.

-Each of these signs could point to one or a combination of many factors causing your gum recession, including some unique to your situation and history.
-Getting a diagnosis from a trusted periodontist will help you find out why your gums seem to be pulling back from your teeth.
+Each of these signs could point to one or a combination of many factors causing gum recession, including some unique to a patients’ situation and history.
+Getting a diagnosis from a trusted periodontist will help in finding out why a patient’s gums seem to be pulling back from their teeth.

 At our office, Dr. Lauren Anderson will examine your gums visually and with the assistance of 3D scanning equipment.
 This allows her to recommend solutions such as soft tissue grafting.